-In planning and performing our audit, we considered Spreckels Union School District's internal control over financial reporting as a basis for designing our auditing procedures for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Spreckels Union School District's internal control over financial reporting.
-Accordingly, we do not express an opinion on the effectiveness of the Spreckels Union School District's internal control over financial reporting.
+In planning and performing our audit, we considered Spreckels Union School District's internal control over financial reporting (internal control) to determine the audit procedures that are appropriate in the circumstances for the purpose of expressing our opinions on the financial statements, but not for the purpose of expressing an opinion on the effectiveness of the Spreckels Union School District's internal control over financial reporting.
+Accordingly, we do not express an opinion on the effectiveness of the Spreckels Union School District's internal control.